 The single most important signal in Q1 2026 isn't a benchmark, a valuation, an analyst research paper or a polemic.
 It's behavioural.
 The engineers who least need AI assistance are the ones most enthusiastically embracing it.

 Here is perhaps the most telling data point in the entire AI debate.
 Some of the world's most capable software engineers, the people who could write elegant, complex, production-grade code in their sleep, are now among the loudest advocates for AI-assisted development.
+And many of them will tell you, without embarrassment, that they no longer write code in the traditional sense.

 This is not a story about AI replacing mediocre developers.
 This is about elite practitioners voluntarily and enthusiastically changing how they work because the output is better and delivered faster.
 When the best people in a field restructure their own practice around a new tool, that is not hype.
 That is a leading indicator.